Symptoms, Diagnosis, Treatment & Management

 • Autoimmune disease

 Some immunodeficiency disorders are not primary (hereditary or genetic).
 A secondary immune deficiency disease occurs when the immune system is compromised due to an environmental factor.
-Examples of these external causes include HIV, chemotherapy, severe burns or malnutrition.
+Examples of these external causes include infection (HIV), medications (chemotherapy or systemic steroids), severe burns or malnutrition.

 Primary Immunodeficiency Disease Treatment & Management